openshift-cs/rosaworkshop/OSD4/4-deployment.md

 - Configmaps
 - Secrets

-In your command line deploy the frontend along with creating all objects mentioned above by entering:
+In your command line, deploy the frontend along with creating all objects mentioned above by entering:

 `oc apply -f ostoy-fe-deployment.yaml`